restfb/restfb.github.io/_includes/documentation/logging-configuration.md

-To make the configuration of our logging more easy for developers, we don't use loggers that are initialized with the name of the class they are created in.
+To make the configuration of our logging simpler for developers, we don't use loggers that are initialized with the name of the class they are created in.
 Our loggers have fixed names and the therefore the logging is clustered into categories.